Each quarter, MYÜZ commissions original essays by newly selected scholars. These essays live permanently in the MYÜZ Index.

 CITATION: Gyarkye, Lovia.
 "Disposition: The Alignment of a Multimedia Artist in Social Media Culture" MYÜZ Quarterly 1, no. 1 (2018).
 MYÜZ Index.

-The purpose of this essay is to deconstruct the process and work of Milo Matthieu, a Brooklyn-based multimedia artist.
+ABSTRACT: The purpose of this essay is to deconstruct the process and work of Milo Matthieu, a Brooklyn-based multimedia artist.
 In her study, Lovia Gyarkye dissects the influence of contemporary artists like Kanye West and Salvador Dalí along with underlying biblical themes in Matthieu's recent work, A-ve-Res.
 The research watches Matthieu, whose work has seen considerable success on social media forums like Instagram, navigate the confines of social media age consumption through powerful imagery and intense layering.